Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 ## Unitt 7 Working With Media
 The audio element is different from the image element because it has both an opening and a closing tag, <audio controls src="audio.mp3"></audio>
 Instead of relying on pre-built audio player controls, there is an option to create your own using JavaScript and the HTML media element API, <audio controls><source src="http/:example.com" type="audio/org:code">

-Just like the audio element, the video element has an opening and closing tag.
-To display a video, use the source attribute to specify the video file, <video controls><source src="http/:example.com" type="video/mp4"
+In Videos, Just like the audio element, the video element has an opening and closing tag.
+To display a video, use the source attribute to specify the video file, <video controls><source src="http/:example.com" type="video/mp4"></video>

+Use the track element and link it to a text file to add captions to the video.
+This element adds functionality to the video player, allowing viewers to toggle captions on and off or switch between different subtitle options. <video controls><source src="http/:example.com" type="video/mp4"><track src="https/:,..." kind="caption" label="english" srclang="en" default>